MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules.md

 >[!NOTE]
 >
-> You can configure this rule using [MEM OMA-URI](enable-attack-surface-reduction.md#mem) for MEM OMA-URI custom rules procedural information.
+> You can configure this rule using MEM OMA-URI.
+See [MEM OMA-URI](enable-attack-surface-reduction.md#mem) for configuring custom rules.
 >
 > You can also configure this rule using [PowerShell](enable-attack-surface-reduction.md#powershell).
 >